unimarkup/specification/markup/blocks/indents/lists/bullet-list.md

 Bullet lists start with either `-`, `*`, or `+` as keyword.
 The general list syntax is described in the [lists](/markup/blocks/indents/lists/README) section.

+**Note:** The different keywords may be used to define different list symbols.

 **Usage:**

 ````